 Merck Sharp & Dohme Corp. v.
 GlaxoSmithKline Biologicals SA, Nos.
 IPR2018-01229; IPR2018-01234; IPR2018-01236; and IPR2018-01237 (Decisions Granting Institution Entered December 18, 2018).
 Merck Sharp & Dohme Corp. (“Merck”) filed four IPR petitions, Continue Reading PTAB Tech Center 1600 Round-Up: Week of December 17-21, 2018

-During the week of August 13, the Board issued one decision in Technology Center 1600, which denied institution of inter partes review.
-The decision is as follows: Continue Reading PTAB Tech Center 1600 Round-Up: Week of August 13-17, 2018
+During the week of December 10, 2018, the Board issued several Final Written Decisions and institution decisions in Technology Center 1600.
+The decisions are summarized below: Continue Reading PTAB Tech Center 1600 Round-Up: Week of December 10-14, 2018

-During the week of July 16, the Patent Trial and Appeal Board (“the Board”) issued one decision in Technology Center 1600.
-A summary of the decision follows:
+During the week of December 3, 2018, the Board issued one decision in Technology Center 1600 denying institution of inter partes review: